1896 St. Louis–East St. Louis tornado: May 27, 1896 tornado outbreak

+Meteorological synopsis

-The first significant tornado of the day formed near Bellflower, Missouri, and killed one person, a woman.
-Three students died and 16 were injured when the Dye School in Audrain County was struck around 6:15 PM.
+On the afternoon of May 27, 1896, the skies darkened.
+The Weather Bureau Observatory was not overly concerned but residents were uneasy.
+The first significant tornado of the day, an F2 formed near Bellflower, Missouri, and killed one woman.
+Three students were killed and 16 were injured when the Dye School in Audrain County was struck by an F3 around 6:15 PM.
 The same tornado killed one student and injured 19 others at the Bean Creek school a few minutes later.
 At 6:30 PM, two supercell thunderstorms produced two additional tornadoes.
-One decimated farms in New Minden, Hoyleton, Richview, and Irvington, Illinois.
-Twenty-seven more people died in the other Illinois tornadoes of this outbreak.
+One, an F4, decimated farms in New Minden, Hoyleton, Richview, and Irvington, Illinois.
+Twenty-seven more people died in the other Illinois tornadoes (another F4 and an F3) of this outbreak.